In Asia’s developing nations, threats to energy security have increased in recent years.

 Strike a balance between affordability and environmental sustainability

-In the process, consideration should be given to “affordability” and “environmental sustainability.”
+In the process of ensuring energy security, consideration should be given to “affordability” and “environmental sustainability.”
 Affordability means that no country has any choice but to use cheap energy as far as average income levels are low.
 Environmental sustainability implies that if energy consumption causes a grave environmental problem, it may affect national interests.
 Given the lock-in effect of energy infrastructure, it is desirable to adopt the best available technology (BAT) for investment.

 Generally, however, BAT is expensive.
 In this way, affordability conflicts with environmental sustainability.
 Affordability may be given priority in the initial phase, with priority shifting gradually to environmental sustainability.
 Developing countries should thus implement policies according to their respective economic development stages.
 Financial assistance from developed economies, in one form or another, can accelerate this shift.

-What developing countries should learn from precedents in developed nations includes the importance of preemptive measures.
+What developing countries should learn from precedents in developed nations includes the importance of preemptive measures for energy security.
 Most developed countries have made efforts, including those requiring substantial costs, to address various energy problems that have emerged in line with economic development.
 Developing countries can take advantage of successful and unsuccessful experiences in developed countries to plot their own path forward.
-This means that developing countries may be able to address or avoid problems more efficiently than developed countries did in the past.
+This means that developing countries may be able to address or avoid energy security problems more efficiently than developed countries did in the past.

 The Global Energy Architecture Performance Index Report 2016 is available now.